-As we prepare to begin the Fall 2020 Semester, our foremost goal is to keep our students, faculty, staff, and college community safe while continuing to provide the high-quality education that has been a Muskegon Community College hallmark for nearly 100 years.
+Throughout the Fall 2020 Semester, our foremost goal is to keep our students, faculty, staff, and college community safe while continuing to provide the high-quality education that has been a Muskegon Community College hallmark for nearly 100 years.
 This webpage outlines the specific actions taken and protocols established by MCC.

 Our outstanding faculty members have worked throughout the summer to add or enhance their abilities for delivering instruction during these challenging times.
 As a result, MCC courses will be taught in-person, online or through a combination of both.

-More than half of the Fall 2020 courses will be online.
+More than 75 percent of the Fall 2020 courses will be online.
 So, while some students and employees will be on campus, our footprint will be much smaller than in previous semesters.
 In accordance with state and national health guidelines, we will not have in-person events, concerts, plays, or planetarium shows.
 All the MCC fall athletic competition, with the exception of men’s and women’s cross country, has been postponed until the Winter 2020 Semester.

 For those faculty, staff and students who will be on campus, we will require face masks, social distancing and public hygiene.
 We have plexiglass shields in service areas and our classrooms and labs are configured to ensure social distancing.
 Our excellent Physical Plant staff continues to disinfect, clean and sanitize campus spaces following strict protocols.